Analise Ortiz

-Analise Ortiz is an American politician, activist, and former journalist who is a member of the Arizona Senate representing the 24th district.
+Analise Ortiz is an American politician, activist, and journalist who is a member of the Arizona Senate representing the 24th district.
 Prior to that she was a member of the Arizona House of Representatives.

 Early life and education

-Ortiz was born and raised in Scottsdale, Arizona.
-She attended Saguaro High School graduating in 2011.
-She then earned a Bachelor of Arts degree in broadcast journalism from Arizona State University in 2014.
+Ortiz was born in Scottsdale, Arizona circa 1993 and raised in a Catholic household.
+She earned a Bachelor of Arts degree in journalism and mass communication from the Walter Cronkite School of Journalism at Arizona State University in 2014.

 Career

 Ortiz began her career as a breaking news reporter for The Arizona Republic.
 From 2015 to 2017, she worked as a multimedia journalist for KGBT-TV in Harlingen, Texas.
 She then worked for KTNV-TV in Las Vegas.
-From 2018 to 2021, Ortiz worked for the ACLU of Arizona as a communications and campaign strategist.
-Since 2021, she has worked as a communication strategist at Rural Arizona Engagement.
+From 2018 to 2021, Ortiz worked for the ACLU of Arizona as a campaign strategist.
 Ortiz was elected to the Arizona House of Representatives in November 2022.
-She then ran for and won a seat in the Arizona Senate.
+In the House, she served as the ranking Democrat on the Judiciary Committee.
+She was elected to the 24th district of the Arizona Senate in November 2024.